 The basic formula for employee productivity tracking is productivity = outcome divided by input.
 This would let us know how much (output) was produced over a given period (input).

 It seems pretty simple, doesn’t it?
 But, when we begin to look deeper, we can notice a few cracks in this method.
 What is “produced” in knowledge work?
 What is the value of that output?
 Does time matter anyway?
 If so, then when?

 Productivity is challenging to measure when it comes to knowledge work.
 As Professor Lynn Wu of the Wharton Business School Operations and Information Management says, “It is not as simple as the number of bushels that a worker collects in an hour.”

 Here is a bunch of reasons why traditional productivity measurements are missing for the real-world scenarios,

 Researchers are attempting to find ways of assigning value to knowledge workers’ output.
 Our incapacity to have a consistent employee productivity tracking measure makes it difficult to calculate the productivity of knowledge workers.

 Evaluating developers by the lines of code written in an hour or doctors by the patients treated in an hour, for example, leaves little space for the quality factor.
 What if another developer is writing half as much code as another, but twice as good as that?
 And what if a doctor has half the number of patients as another, but his good results are twice the other person’s?

-How do we measure productivity of employees in terms of the brain output?
+How to measure productivity of employees in terms of brain output?
 If we take the developer’s example further, developers are seen as problem solvers, not code machines.
 They spend hours brainstorming through problems and testing solutions, but no single output in the code line is produced.